JakeGillatt/DevOps-AWS/AWS-ssh&http-README.md

-# Setting up a virtual environment in AWS
+# Setting up a virtual Linux environment in AWS
 #
 # Once you are logged into the AWS platform:
 #